-- All Medical information pertaining to your child is up to date. - Changes should be notified to the Nurse. - Signed Consent for administration of "over the counter medication" within the school day has been given.
-(Consent Form within the booklet.) - In line with the School's Health & Safety Policy students are NOT permitted to carry any medication. - Care Plans are required for students from the prescribing Clinic/Doctor for all prescribed medication for on -going medical conditions. - If Prescribed Medication is required within the school day, it must be stored in the Nurse's Surgery.
-Students can then come and have it administered or self -administer. - Students with Diabetes should provide back-up equipment and Insulin to be stored in the correct conditions in the Nurse's surgery. - Students who have Asthma or Anaphylaxis should carry their prescribed emergency medication on their person at all times. - Students with Asthma should provide the school with a "spare" inhaler.
-These will be labelled and stored in the Nurses Surgery. - School provides Epipens, stored in appropriate locations throughout the school for use in emergencies.
-Staff are trained in the administration of these. - Any student feeling unwell should visit the Nurse. - No student who is feeling unwell is permitted to contact home and leave the school without seeing the Nurse. - The school does not hold nor store Controlled Medication. - Nuts or Nut products are not permitted within school premises.
+- All medical information should be up to date and changes should be notified to the Nurse. - Signed consent is required for administration of over-the-counter medication during the school day. - Care Plans are required for pupils from the prescribing clinic/doctor for all prescribed medication for on -going medical conditions.
+If prescribed medication is required during the school day, it must be stored in the surgery.
+Pupils can then come and have it administered or self-administer. - Pupils with diabetes should provide back-up equipment and insulin which will be stored in the correct conditions in the surgery. - Pupils who have asthma or anaphylaxis should carry their prescribed emergency medication on their person at all times. - Emergency salbutamol inhalers are held in the Surgery. - School provides Epipens, stored in appropriate locations throughout the school for use in emergencies.
+Staff are trained in the administration of these. - Pupils who are feeling unwell should not contact home or leave the school without permission from the nurse or a member of staff. - Nuts and nut products are not permitted on school premises.